Both Amazon.com and google.com are websites. Yet, neither of them is what you have in mind when you think “we need a new website.”

 Here’s why.
 The technical aspects are not the most important aspect of a web project, and shouldn’t be a burden for you.
 It’s easy to come up with a technical solution that suits your needs in the most efficient way possible if the goals are clear.

 When I decide to cook, I start by figuring out what I want to eat.

 What will benefit me the most?
 Do I want something sweet and delicious, or fresh and green?

-My cake baking abilities may be awesome (they’re not) but cake might not be what I need.
+My baking abilities may be awesome (they’re not, by the way) but cake might not be what I need.

 So, instead of focusing on whether a website is a Wordpress, a Drupal or a headless NodeJS-based CMS with a VueJS front-end, when you start planning your website I suggest you focus on:

-- What is the problem / need that we will solve?
+- What is the problem or need you want to solve?

-- What are we trying to communicate, what information flows do we want to promote?
+- What are you trying to communicate?
+What information flows do we want to promote?